 - If you need to pay yourself, then write yourself a check or transfer the money into your personal account.
 If you are a S-Corp, talk to your accountant about how best to take distributions and/or a payroll.

-What if you are using a credit card?
 Can you use your personal credit card for business expenses?

 Heck yes you can, but here is the caveat – it should have a zero balance before you start placing business items on the credit card.
 Keep it separate from your personal funds.
 What is business needs to stay business